akchaud5/CreativeForgeAI/readme.md

 ## 🙏 Acknowledgements

 - Openfabric for providing the AI app infrastructure
+- DeepSeek AI for the open-source LLM model
 - The open-source community for inspiration and tools
 - Streamlit for the interactive web interface